Educational Visit

 Guided Tour + Studio Activity

 Studio Activities offer students of all ages a tailored, hands-on activity to deepen their understanding of the exhibitions’ themes.
-Led by one of our trained Visitor Experience Guides, they run for approximately 2 hours, consisting of a 30-minute tour, followed by 90 minutes of art-making.
+Led by one of our trained Art Educators, they run for approximately 2 hours, consisting of an hour-long tour, followed by an hour of art-making.
 Maximum 30 people.
-Currently offered Wednesday mornings only.
+Currently offered Wednesdays through Fridays.

 Self-Guided Visit

-Self-guided visits allow school groups to explore the Museum however they like.
+Self-guided visits allow groups to explore the Museum at your own pace for only the price of admission.
 In addition, MOCA staff stationed throughout the Museum will be available to answer any questions they may have along the way.
 Maximum 60 people.
+Please check MOCA’s hours of operation and book in advance of your visit.

 “I was really impressed by our tour guide… her complex and thoughtful understanding of the exhibitions was evident.
 She tied in the themes we’re exploring in the course and presented the content in a way that was engaging and responsive to the needs of the group.”